 Attachment B presents the speed and density heat maps for the I-580 corridor during revenue hours for the six-month period from October 2017 - March 2018.
 These heat maps are a graphical representation of the overall condition of the corridor, showing the average speeds and densities along the express lane corridor and throughout the day for both the express and general purpose lanes, and are used to evaluate whether the express lane is meeting both federal and state performance standards.
 During these six months, the average speeds at each traffic sensor location in the westbound express lane ranged from 55 to 70 mph during the morning commute hours (5 am to 11 am) with the lower speeds occurring between Isabel Avenue and Hacienda Road.
-The express lane operated at LOS C or better at most times, with a short one-hour period of LOS D experienced near Fallon Road and Isabel Ave in the morning commutes.
-By comparison, the general purpose lanes experienced average speeds as low as 40 mph and LOS D throughout longer sections of the corridor.
-During the evening commute, a small period of westbound reverse-commute congestion between Hacienda Road and San Ramon Road is observed from 3 pm to 6 pm, though the express lane continued to operate at LOS B or better during this time.
-Outside of the commute hours, westbound express lane users experience average speeds of 70 mph or higher and average LOS A.
+The express lane operated at LOS C or better at most times, with a short one-hour period of LOS D experienced near Fallon Road and Isabel Ave in the morning commute, a small period of westbound reverse-commute congestion between Hacienda Road and San Ramon Road is observed from 3 pm to 6 pm, though the express lane continued to operate at LOS B or better during this time.
+Outside of the commute hours, westbound express lane users experience average speeds and sone and sone and sone service average LOS A.